-If you can’t process these items immediately, park these papers in a bin close to the scanner, and assign a day of the week or the month in your calendar (yes, do it now!) to periodically scan these things.
+If you can’t process these items immediately, park these papers in a bin close to the scanner and assign a day of the week or the month in your calendar (yes, do it now!) to periodically scan them.
 Of course, discard originals as soon as you digitize them.
 But should you need to keep it, place it in a file with the child’s name in your filing cabinet.

 It’s a lot of work, I know.
-But consider that all this work needs to be done just at the beginning of the project because you did not have a method to deal with all this stuff so far.
-So once you follow the initial process, you only need to stay on top of it.
+But consider that all this work needs to be done just at the beginning of the project because you did not have a method to deal with all this stuff.
+So, once you follow the initial process, you only need to stay on top of it.

 But why do all of this in the first place?
 First, this solves the overwhelming number of papers and artifacts cluttering our home space.
 Second, this process allows you to have all that worth-keeping material organized and ready to create meaningful stories of each stage of your children’s lives.

 Telling a story is the real purpose of keeping all these projects, pictures, and awards.
 Having all those papers and items with no order all over the house does not tell any story nor inspire anyone to create one.
 This material is meaningless when scattered around or carelessly stored in a bin somewhere.

 On the other hand, memories in book form, like photo books, are easy to keep neatly on a shelf or library and are a joy to share.
 Our children will be able to see and enjoy their path through life and share this fantastic legacy with friends, family, and their children.